telerik/ajax-docs/controls/formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter .md

 **Solution:**

-There are a few options you can choose from, in order to handle the scenario described above.
+There are a few options you can choose from in order to handle the scenario described above.

 * Bind the DropDownList's data from the code behind instead of declaring the DataSourceID property of the DropDownList.